KharabinDev42/Davenport-InterractiveDiagramm/README.md

 This tool can be used for learning purposes of the human ph equilibration, as well as teaching purposes ( quickly produce a diagram of a particular situation), or as a tool in practice to quickly capture the acidobasis-state of a patient

 ## How to install?
 Comment installer
-Very simple, no instalation, just download the .exe and then run it
+Very simple, no instalation, just download the .exe [here](https://github.com/KharabinDev42/Davenport-InterractiveDiagramm/raw/97b7a64244c2142d58ac7e6ac25d5feb5fede69b/DAVENPORT_ITERRACTIVE_DIAGRAM.exe),and then run it

-Simple, pas d'instalation, il suffit de télécharger le .exe et puis de le lancer
+Simple, pas d'instalation, il suffit de télécharger le .exe [ici](https://github.com/KharabinDev42/Davenport-InterractiveDiagramm/raw/97b7a64244c2142d58ac7e6ac25d5feb5fede69b/DAVENPORT_ITERRACTIVE_DIAGRAM.exe) et puis de le lancer

 ## Save and Print / imprimer et enregistrer